JamesChurcher/uk.co.nfocus.EcommerceBDDProject/README.md

    git clone "https://github.com/JamesChurcher/uk.co.nfocus.EcommerceBDDProject.git"
    ```

+2. Create an account on the edgewords shop website https://www.edgewordstraining.co.uk/demo-site/ and record the username and password used

+    ![Screenshot of login and register page][AccountPage]

-2. Open the project solution in visual studio
+3. Open the project solution in Visual Studio

+### Run settings

-3. Create a file called 'local.runsettings' with the text below.
+Create a file called 'local.runsettings' with the text below.
 Update the environment variables and test run parameters, particularly the username and password of the account the tests need to login to.
    ```xml
    <?xml version="1.0" encoding="utf-8" ?>
    <RunSettings>